AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 If a (double)motion is detected while the detector is activated, then a alarm notification is done (phone call, e-mail).
 You can also trigger Alexa routines in case of an alarm.
 You can for example let Alexa play an alarm sound, speak a text or switch on/off lights.
 It's totally up to you.

+A picture at the time of the second movement trigger time is sent as e-mail attachment.

 To allow disarming of the detector when coming back home, there is an alarm delay time of 20 seconds defined.
 During this 20 seconds you can switch the module off with an "Alexa, Alert Off" command.

 After an alarm, there is a wait time defined of 5 minutes before a next alarm can be raised.
 The wait time can be stopped with any On/Off command.